-Tests for Hepatitis B, Hepatitis C and HIV are done at the screening visit.

-- HLA typing, a test of a component of the body's immune system may be done at the first vaccination visit. - Tests of red and white blood cells, liver and kidney function are done at the screening visit and most of the other visits (including the vaccination day), in order to check the vaccines are safe. - Tests of the immune responses to vaccines are done at most of the visits.
+- Tests for Hepatitis B, Hepatitis C and HIV are done at the screening visit. - HLA typing, a test of a component of the body's immune system may be done at the first vaccination visit. - Tests of red and white blood cells, liver and kidney function are done at the screening visit and most of the other visits (including the vaccination day), in order to check the vaccines are safe. - Tests of the immune responses to vaccines are done at most of the visits. - The volume of blood taken at each visit ranges from 5 to approximately 60mL.

 The blood samples we collect will be stored after testing, and may be used in future research.
-Samples will be de-identified (i.e. samples will only be identified by a unique study number) and you can request that your samples are destroyed at any time.
-You will be asked to consent specifically for your blood to be stored.
+Samples will be anonymised and you can request that your samples are destroyed at any time.
+You will be asked to consent specifically for blood to be stored.